-> It’s not like they became the best of friends straight after they met.
+It’s not like they became the best of friends straight after they met.
 No, it took weeks of Waseem teasing Aasia and inviting her to hang out with his friends.
 It took weeks of Aasia talking Waseem into actually attending his lectures instead of blowing them off, as he usually did.
-Weeks turned into months and by the end of first year, the duo were best buddies.
+Weeks turned into months and by the end of their first year, the duo were best buddies.

-> Waseem’s friends were shocked to say the least.
+Waseem’s friends were shocked, to say the least.
 Aasia was the last person they expected to strike up a friendship with.
 She was the complete opposite of what they collectively stood for as a group.
 Laid back, at ease and known as one of the cooler crowds at campus, they never anticipated that they or Waseem would befriend Aasia.

-> But they did, and when second year rolled around, Aasia found herself having a very different experience compared to the year before.
+But they did, and when their second year rolled around, Aasia found herself having a very different experience compared to the year before.
 Nobody stared at her as if she were the walking dead.
 Nobody snickered at her choice of clothes.
 People went about their own business and she could finally try to enjoy her university life, knowing that she was no longer known as the campus freak.

-> “You’re welcome.”
-Waseem told Aasia a few weeks into the new year.
+“You’re welcome,” Waseem told Aasia a few weeks into the new year.

-> “For what?”
+“For what?”
 She asked.

 “Thanks to me, you’re a far cry from the Aasia of first year.”
 He wiggled his eyebrows and she rolled her eyes.